Sargon II (video game): Reception

-J. Mishcon reviewed The Software Exchange's Sargon II for the TRS-80 and Apple II in The Space Gamer No. 32.
+J. Mishcon reviewed The Software Exchange's Sargon II for the TRS-80 and Apple II in The Space Gamer No. 32 (1980).
 Mishcon commented that "This effort stands strongly in the small group of programs that set industry standards.
 It is a competent computer opponent in the incredibly complex world of chess.
-Highly recommended for everyone short of the chess master."

-BYTE in 1980 stated "buy it.
+Highly recommended for everyone short of the chess master".
+John Martarello in BYTE that year stated "buy it.
 Sargon II is everything Sargon I should have been ...
-Nearly every deficiency of Sargon has been corrected."
-The magazine concluded that the game "is about all we computer chess players could wish for".
-It also favorably reviewed the ROM-cartridge Sargon 2.5, but advised Sargon II owners to "wait for Sargon 3".
+Nearly every deficiency of Sargon has been corrected".
+While vulnerable to the fried liver attack and other human strategies, and unable to recognize a two-king draw, Sargon II was the first computer program that he found able to trap the opponent.
+Martarello concluded that the game "is about all we computer chess players could wish for".
+He also favorably reviewed the Sargon 2.5 for the Chafitz Modular Gaming System, stating that its faster performance and addition of pondering resulted in "small yet definite" chess improvement.
+Martarello nonetheless advised Sargon II owners to "wait for Sargon 3" because of the cost of the Chafitz system.

 Ahoy! in 1984 stated that the VIC-20 version of Sargon II's "chess-playing capability is excellent" and a bargain compared to dedicated chess computers, and gave a similarly favorable review of the Commodore 64 version.
 The Addison-Wesley Book of Atari Software 1984 gave the game an overall A− rating, stating that only Chess 7.0 was superior on a microcomputer and concluding that it "is a very worthy opponent for any chess enthusiast".
 Tim Harding in 1985 called Sargon II the first "halfway competent chess program" for home computers.
 He stated that "in early 1984 the VIC/Sargon II combination was still among the strongest home computer chess programs" despite its age, with "many features superior to today's weaker amateur programs".